FlockyChou/vtubing.info/before-starting/understanding-your-internet-connection.md

 -----

+## Summary

 Your internet connection will greatly affect the quality of your stream and if you're able to even stream at all.

+This section will go over what what the minimum internet speed requirements are needed for each of the streaming platforms and how to interpret them.

 ## What Internet Speed Do I Need for Streaming?